 100% FREE.
 Schedule a grocery pick up time, shop and pay online, and then drive to the store.
 They bring your groceries to your car.
 If you have the app, you don't even have to call when you get there.
 The GPS notifies the store.
 We have been using this for a few months now.
 We tried grocery delivery but those services sometimes don't honor store sales, the actual food prices are higher, and there are annual memberships (plus tips for drivers!)
 We didn't grocery shop at Wal-Mart before.
 Now that I don't have to go into the store, I am there at least once per week.

-4. A Ready Recipe Toolbox - Links Below
+4. An Easy Recipe List - Links Below

 Not the highlight reel type.
-Real economical, real fast, real yummy.
-There is a lot of peripheral eating besides the Christmas dinner around the holidays.
-Maximizing time visiting with family requires us to get creative on the meal front so I don't spend all my time in the kitchen.
-Some families connect in the kitchen with everyone helping out.
-We just aren't in that life stage right now.
-At the end of this post are a couple of our favorite "real" recipes that are actually good.
+There is a lot of peripheral eating besides the Christmas dinner around the holidays!
+Maximizing time visiting with family means getting creative with meals that are fast and easy.
+At the end of this post are a couple of ours!
 We'd love to hear some of your go-tos.

 5. Paper Products